6 2 3

 - The reader shows trend arrows to help prevent hypos or spikes

 - built-in glucose testing meter to check your CGM reading

 How is the

-FreeStyle Libre 2
+FreeStyle Libre 2 different?

 The FDA classifies the FreeStyle Libre 2 as an iCGM.
 What does that mean?
 Simply put, it is a CGM that can integrate with other compatible medical devices, software, and electronic interfaces but it can not control the delivery of insulin through an insulin pump.
 This system must not be used with an automated insulin dosing system, such as a closed-loop insulin delivery system or insulin suspend systems.

 The FreeStyle Libre 2 does have a customizable audible alarm that alerts you within a minute of going too low without having to scan.
 This is the feature my daughter has been so looking forward to.
 It is also the feature that puts this system on a level playing field with the Dexcom G6.
 The alarm can be turned on or off to is fully customizable to your preference or circumstance.

 This system has a combined mean absolute relative difference (MARD) of 9.3% (9.2% for adults and 9.7% for pediatrics), making it the only iCGM sensor sustaining a high level of accuracy over a 14 day period.

 The FreeStyle Libre is designed for adult use and the Freestyle Libre 2 has been approved for use in children 4-years and older as well as adults.